gambitproject/jsgte/INFOS/eqdiagrams.md

 quarter-circles that end in straight arrows that lead to the square.

+The *intersections of the best-response correspondence curves* define the Nash equilibria (pairs of mutual best responses), here three of them.
+There will always be at least one such intersection.
+In degenerate games, the mixed equilibrium may just be the endpoint of a *whole interval* of equilibrium strategies.

+#### Side note

 This requires, in fact, that the upper envelope is of payoffs to player II is drawn on the right (and not on the left), i.e. as a second diagram, if the probability plotted